belle2/basf2/online_book/prerequisites/bash.rst

     source myenvvars.sh

 This will read the script ``myenvvars.sh`` and execute all the commands it finds in there in the current terminal.
-It is equivalent to copy pasting every single line into the terminal one by one.
+It is exactly equivalent to copy pasting every single line into the terminal one by one and hitting return.

 .. warning::

-    While this looks almost identical in many cases to executing a script there can be very big differences.
-For example if the script contains an ``exit`` command it will close your current terminal and not just stop executing the script.
+    While in many cases this looks almost identical to executing a script there can be very big differences.
+For example if the script contains an ``exit`` command it will close your current terminal and not just stop executing the script itself.

     You should only use sourcing if you really need to modify the current shell.

 There's also a short version which gets used very often but can be very
-misleading: The source command can be replaced by a single ``.``, so the above would be
+misleading: The source command can be replaced by a single ``.``, so the above could also be written as

 .. code-block:: bash